July 4 sales you still have time to get

-The Fourth of July is officially in the rear-view, but many deals remain -- and some will do so throughout the long weekend.
-For example, Best Buy's July 4 sale runs through Saturday, with some solid discounts on the Apple HomePod (save $50), HP 14 laptop (save $100) and WD EasyStore 4TB portable hard drive (save $70).
+The Fourth of July is officially in the rear-view mirror, but many deals remain -- and some will do so throughout the long weekend.

 Looking for a new bed?
-There are still lots of mattress deals to be had; check out this roundup of the best 4th of July mattress sales.
+There are still lots of mattress deals to be had.
+Check out this roundup of the best Fourth of July mattress sales.
 In the meantime, 40% was definitely the magic number this year, as evidenced by the following:

 - Best Buy: Save up to 40% on appliances